The collector Ingvild Goetz

 Although the collector’s private gallery was not originally planned for the public, since 1993 Ingvild Goetz has shown works from her ever-growing collection in changing solo and group exhibitions there.
 In addition, the Sammlung Goetz engages in numerous cooperation projects with well-known institutions worldwide.

 Ingvild Goetz has been awarded many prizes and honors for her public engagement.
-These include the Art Cologne Prize (2001), the culture prize, München Leuchtet (2001); the Montblanc de la Culture Arts Patronage Award (2007); the Honorary Medal of the Technical University of Dresden for the establishment of a professorship for the “Grundlagen und Intervention bei Essstörungen“ (origins of and intervention against eating disorders) (2008); honorary membership in the Bavarian Academy of Fine Arts (2011); the Bundesverdienstkreuz – the Order of Merit of the Federal Republic of Germany (2011); the Bavarian Distinguished Service Award (2013); and the homage of the Konrad-Adenauer-Stiftung (2017).
+These include the Art Cologne Prize (2001), the culture prize, München Leuchtet (2001); the Montblanc de la Culture Arts Patronage Award (2007); the Honorary Medal of the Technical University of Dresden for the establishment of a professorship for the “Grundlagen und Intervention bei Essstörungen“ (origins of and intervention against eating disorders) (2008); honorary membership in the Bavarian Academy of Fine Arts (2011); the Bundesverdienstkreuz – the Order of Merit of the Federal Republic of Germany (2011); the Bavarian Distinguished Service Award (2013); the homage of the Konrad-Adenauer-Stiftung (2017) and the Cultural Award from the City of Munich (2021) for her lifetime achievements.
 Since 2018 she has been an honorary member of the expert council of Haus der Kunst and, since 2019, chairwoman of the board of trustees of the Pinakothek der Moderne.